Comprehensive Ab Initio Quantum Computations of CO$_{\rm 2}$-H$_{\rm 2}$ and CO$_{\rm 2}$-He Collisional Properties: Methods

 \subsection{\textsl{Ab initio} quantum chemistry}

 We compute the interaction of \ce{CO2} with the bath species He and \ce{H2}.
-The following physical parameters (distance in Bohr) were used for bond lengths: $R(\mathrm{^{12}C^{18}O}$) = 2.1944, $R({\ce{^1H^1H}} )= 1.448736 $.
-The \COTwo~distance depends very weakly on the vibrational state, so that we did not compute a different PES for \ce{CO2}, in the ground or excited vibrational state.
+The following physical parameters (distance in bohr) were used for bond lengths: $R(\mathrm{^{12}C^{16}O}$) = 2.1944, $R({\ce{^1H^1H}} )= 1.448736 $.
+The \COTwo~average distance depends very weakly on the vibrational state, so that we did not compute a different PES for \ce{CO2}, in the ground or excited vibrational state.
 The distance HH corresponds to the average ground state of the \ce{H2} molecule \citep{valiron2008}.

 The \ce{CO2-He} Potential Energy Surface (PES) has been computed in several instances with very similar results.
 Most PES were computed with both spectroscopy of the complex and scattering in mind \citep{Yang:2009aa,2022JChPh.156j4303G}.
-The \ce{CO2-H2} PES has been computed only in a few instances \citep{Li:2010aa}, and the existing PES does not fully meet the requirements of the present work.
+The \ce{CO2-H2} PES has been computed only in a few instances \citep{Li:2010aa}.
+The more recent work by \citet{hellman2025} computed potentials taking into account higher order effects, however these effects are not expected to be relevant for our calculations.
 We, therefore, recompute both PES in an identical fashion.